Haghrah/PyIT2FLS/docs/MT1FLS.md

 s, c = mySys.evaluate({"x1":0.923, "x2":0.745})
 ```

 The output of the evaluate function depends on the defuzzification method selected.
-For **_CoG_** defuzzification method, the output is a tuple, which the first item is the output fuzzy set and the second is the crisp output of the system.
-For other defuzzification methods, the output will only be a crisp number.
+For **_CoG_** defuzzification method, the output is a tuple, which the first item is a dictionary of the output fuzzy sets and the second is a dictionary of the crisp outputs of the system.
+For other defuzzification methods, the output will only be a dictionary of crisp numbers.
+It must be noticed that the keys of the output dictionaries are the output names defined previousley.